 Lemon balm (Melissa officinalis) is a lemon-scented member of the mint family.
-In a randomized, double-blind trial of 116 patients with herpes simplex cold sores, 96 percent reported complete clearing of lesions at day eight after using 1 percent balm extract cream five times a day.
-In another study, lemon balm essential oil was placed on lesions within 72 hours of their cold sore symptoms and results showed that sores were significantly smaller and healed faster with the lemon balm treatment.
+In a randomized, double-blind trial4 of 116 patients with herpes simplex cold sores, 96 percent reported complete clearing of lesions at day eight after using 1 percent balm extract cream five times a day.
+In another study4, lemon balm essential oil was placed on lesions within 72 hours of their cold sore symptoms and results showed that sores were significantly smaller and healed faster with the lemon balm treatment.

 8. Stock up on 'shrooms.

 Limiting sugar intake has to be of utmost priority for anyone with reoccurring infections like cold sores.
 Sugar will dampen your immune system and contribute to flare-ups.
 For a full guide to what sugars are the best and the worst, check out my guide.
 (Hint: It's probably not what you think!)

 Vitamin C is so underrated; this powerful antioxidant is a potent immune-booster and antiviral.
 As far as supplements go, I'm a huge fan of lypo-spheric vitamin C. You can also eat vitamin-C-rich foods like citrus, kale, kiwi, Brussels sprouts, and broccoli.